 NIGMS encourages multiple institutions to participate in a single MSTP application, where this may further advance the goals of the program.
 A single contact institution would receive and administer the award.

 The sponsoring institution must assure support for the proposed program.
-Appropriate institutional commitment to the program is detailed in the Institutional Support Letter attachment instructions in Section IV.2.
+Appropriate institutional commitment to the program should be detailed in the Institutional Support Letter in the Letters of Support attachment.
+See the application instructions for the required “Letters of Support” instructions in Section IV.

 As described in the instructions for the Training Program Director(s)/Principal Investigator(s) (PD(s)/PI(s)) in Section IV.2 below, NIGMS encourages multiple PDs/PIs, particularly when each brings a unique perspective and skill set that will enhance training.
-At least one of the training PDs/PIs should be an investigator with an active research program in basic, translational, or clinical science, capable of providing both administrative and scientific leadership to the development and implementation of the proposed program.
-Additional PDs/PIs, including physician-scientists or individuals with experience in science education, social sciences, program evaluation, mentoring, and university administration, may be included to achieve the training goals.
+At least one of the training PDs/PIs should be an established investigator in the biomedical sciences and capable of providing both administrative and scientific leadership to the development and implementation of the proposed program.
+Additional PD(s)/PI(s), including individuals with experience in the science of education, relevant social science disciplines, program evaluation, mentoring, and university administration may be included to achieve the training goals.
 Any of the PDs/PIs may serve as the contact PD/PI.
-The PDs/PIs will be responsible for the selection and appointment of trainees to the approved research training program and for the overall direction, management, administration, and evaluation of the program.
+The contact PD/PI is expected to have a full-time appointment at the applicant institution unless extremely well-justified.
+If the full-time status of the contact PD/PI changes after the award, the institution must obtain prior program approval to appoint a new PD/PI or request a deviation from the full-time rule.
+The PDs/PIs will be responsible for the selection and appointment of trainees to the approved research training program, and for the overall direction, management, administration, and evaluation of the program.
 The PDs/PIs will be expected to monitor and assess the program and submit all documents and reports as required.
 The PDs/PIs have responsibility for the day-to-day administration of the program and are responsible for appointing members of the Advisory Committee (when applicable) and using their recommendations to determine the appropriate allotment of funds.